shafoo98/health_os_assignment/README.md

 ## Explanation Regarding the code

-Clone the github repo and then use npm run start
+Clone the github repo and then in the terminal run npm install and then write npm run start